vatssomya/RecruitGPT/README.md

 Welcome to **RecruitGPT**, an AI-powered tool that scans resumes, matches them to job descriptions, and ranks candidates based on relevance using natural language processing (NLP).

-This was developed as an **individual Week 2 internship project at DYMRA Tech**, aimed at solving the real-world HR challenge of manual resume filtering.

 ---

 ## 🔍 Project Overview